mbn312/parspice/README.md

 B_1 is typically between 1 and 2 on modern consumer machines, which means that if you have a job big enough to make you consider ParSPICE, it will almost certainly run faster in ParSPICE (unless you have to transfer hundreds of bytes per task).
 B_1 being less than 1 is mathematically impossible (that would mean ParSPICE has negative overhead), so if that happens something's gone horribly wrong.

-B_2 is typically between 1 and 10, which means that if you only need to send a small, fixed number of integers or doubles each task, you shouldn't need to worry about the network overhead making ParSPICE slower than single-threaded.
+B_2 it typically between 1 and 10, which means that if you only need to send a small, fixed number of integers or doubles each task, you shouldn't need to worry about the network overhead making ParSPICE slower than single-threaded.
 For example, one of the benchmark cases calls `CSPICE.mxv` and `CSPICE.vhat` and outputs 3 doubles each task; according to the benchmark it would have to output nearer to 40 or 50 doubles per task before the performance improvements of ParSPICE disappear.

 <a id="breakeven"></a>
 ### Break-Even Point Estimation